25 Best Google Apps in 2026 to Save Time and Get More Done

 Consider Google Maps as your personal navigation and local discovery guide.
 This Google app is way more useful than you think.

-You just need to type in wherever you want to reach, and Google Maps will come up with the best possible route.
-No need to ask anyone for the routes at places that are new to you.
+You just need to type in wherever you want to go, and Google Maps will come up with the best possible route.
+No need to ask anyone for directions at places new to you.

-I personally use Google Maps to find nearby popular places to visit.
-Other than for directions, I also use its Street View feature that allows me to see what it actually looks like.
+I use Google Maps to find popular places to visit nearby.
+Other than for directions, I also use its Street View feature to see what it actually looks like.

 5. YouTube